Alanoud-k/2025_GP_24/README.md

 ✨ Full parental control over all financial and behavioral aspects, including allowances, spending, goals, tasks, and approvals.

-✨ Smooth and secure Parent → Child wallet transfers with real-time tracking.
+✨ Smooth Parent → Child wallet transfers with real-time tracking.

 ✨ Instant payment approval system, allowing parents to approve or reject a child’s money request immediately.

 ✨ Smart rewards system with gamification, encouraging positive financial behavior and motivating children consistently.

-✨ Daily and weekly chore management, linking completed tasks to earnings and rewards.
+✨ One time and weekly chore management, linking completed tasks to earnings and rewards.

-✨ Intelligent saving goals for children, enabling them to create personalized financial goals with clear and simple progress tracking.
+✨ Saving goals for children, enabling them to create personalized financial goals with clear and simple progress tracking.

 ✨ AI-powered smart reports, providing parents with accurate insights into their children’s financial behavior and spending patterns.